kevincianfarini/alchemist/ModuleDocumentation.md

 Additionally, Alchemist values type safety over modeling arbitrary quantities derived from SI base units.
 Introducing that functionality involves too many compromises and would be better handled by a different library with different goals.

-If you need to model things like how much energy your air conditioning used in a year, or how long your compact electric vehicle charged with the electricity from your solar panels, great!
+If you need to model things like how much energy your air conditioning used in a year, or how far your compact electric vehicle charged with the electricity from your solar panels can drive, great!
 Alchemist might be a good fit for you.
 We hope you like it.